Opendigitalradio/etisnoop/README.md

    -i      the file contains RAW ETI
    -I      the file contains FIC
-   -v      increase verbosity (can be given more than once) -d N    decode subchannel N into stream-N.msc file
+   -v      increase verbosity (can be given more than once) -d N    decode subchannel N into stream-N.dab file
-           if DAB+: decode audio to stream-N.wav file and extract PAD to stream-N.msc -s <filename.yaml>
+           if DAB+: decode audio to stream-N.wav file and extract PAD to stream-N.dab (superframes with RS coding)
+   -s <filename.yaml>
            statistics mode: decode all subchannels and measure audio level, write statistics to file -n N    stop analysing after N ETI frames